nealdb/docker-elgg/README.md

 # docker-elgg
-Docker file for Elgg Social Network
+Docker file for Elgg Social Network - proof of concept